w-n-c/aoc-2021/README.md

 My solutions to AoC written in Clojure as a learning/practice exercise.

+# Input

+Inputs should not be published to public git repositories so you'll have to use your own.

+The input for a given day goes in:

+`day[x]/src/resources/input`

 ## Running the Code

-To generate the answers for my input files:
+To generate the answers for an input file:

 ```bash
 clj -X:run